Pekk4/Docker_MOOC/Part_3/3.2/README.md

 # Instructions

-First, set your Docker Hub username and token to `.env` file:
+First, clone the repository.
+Then set your Docker Hub username and token to `.env` file:

 ```
 DHUB_USER=<username>
 DHUB_TOKEN=<token>
 ```

-Then clone the repository and build it:
+Next, build the container:

 ```bash
 docker-compose build